 “If you’re starting your blog to make money, you need to be on a self-hosted site.”

 This just means you need to host your own Domain Name.
 If you need further instructions, head over to Frugal Millionaire’s how to start a profitable blog post.
-(Personally, I like author websites built with Impreza Theme for WordPress, as it’s so adaptable, and the add-on Visual Composer is easy to learn).
+Personally, I like author websites built with Impreza Theme for WordPress, as it’s so adaptable… and you can read my insider story on creating an author blog/website here.

 You, my writer friend, are now a brand… so make your author brand the best it can be.